 This vote is not intended to address any specific element of compensation, but rather the overall compensation policies and practices relating to the named executive officers.
 Even though the outcome of this advisory vote on the compensation of our named executive officers is non-binding, the Board and its Compensation Committee will, as they have done in prior years, consider the outcome of this vote when making future compensation arrangements.
-The outcome of this advisory vote does not overrule any decision by the Company or the Board (or any committee thereof), create or imply any change to the fiduciary duties of the Company or the Board (or any committee thereof), or create or imply any additional fiduciary duties for the Company or the Board (or any committees thereof).
-At the annual meeting held in 2022, stockholders cast 92% of the votes "for" this proposal at
+The outcome of this advisory vote does not overrule any decision by the Company or the Board (or any committee thereof), create or imply any change to the fiduciary duties of the Company or the Board (or any committee thereof).
+At the annual meeting held in 2022, stockholders cast 92% of the votes "for" this proposal at that meeting.